MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned that the `man` command provides built-in documentation that can be used to understand Linux commands and their available options.

+### Managing Linux Services

+I used `systemctl` to check the status of the SSH service.
+The initial status showed that SSH was inactive, so I started the service using `sudo systemctl start ssh`.
+I then checked the status again and confirmed that the SSH service was active and running.

+**What I learned:**
+I learned that installing a Linux service does not necessarily mean that it is currently running.
+I used `systemctl` to check and start the SSH service, which helped me understand how Linux background services can be managed and troubleshooted.